OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:7

-How blessed are your men, how blessed are these your servants who stand before you continually and hear your wisdom.
+How fortunate are your men, how fortunate are these your servants who stand before you continually and hear your wisdom.

 ---